onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-07-17-2026.md

 - Execution weight recalibration FLIP
   - Working with dApps and clients to ensure readiness w.r.t the transaction fee increase
-  - Replied to comments received on the FLIP
+  - FLIP marked as `approved`
 - Storehouse ([#231](https://github.com/onflow/flow-okrs/issues/231))
-  - Testing on shadow node (28 days without any issues)
-  - Create tools to generate and verfiy checkpoints for payloadless Trie.
+  - PR reviews
+  - Testing additional optimizations
+  - Deployed to TN Execution node
+    - Memory usage dropped from 177GB to 57GB
 - Adding a nonce aware transaction pool to the EVM Gateway [#971](https://github.com/onflow/flow-evm-gateway/pull/971)
   - Tested the fix on testnet and mainnet.
 - FindLabs infra migration([#215](https://github.com/onflow/flow-okrs/issues/215))
   - Validating that our infra is at parity with FindLabs
   - Setting up Dune and BigQuery pipelines
+- Fixing a metering bug
+    - Cleaning up metering code to make it more understandable and thus secure
+- Improving the token inspector
+- Cadence:
+  - Addressing Hackenproof security reports
+  - Additional fixes to tighten gaps related to past fixes
+  - Resumed the work on testing the compiler/vm
+    - Updated the compiler feature branch in flow-go to the latest on master
+    - Re-executing blocks to compare results

 Next sprint:

+- Execution weight recalibration FLIP
+  - Working with dApps and clients to ensure readiness w.r.t the transaction fee increase
 - Storehouse
-  - continue testing
+  - Continue testing
-  - implement optimizations
-  - Outstanding PR reviews
+  - Continue PR reviews
-- Expand the e2e test coverage ([#72](https://github.com/onflow/flow-e2e-tests/issues/72))
-  - Add tests for Rosetta
+  - Deploy to additional testnet Execution nodes (EN) and possibly also deploy to a mainnet EN.
 - Roll out the implementation of the nonce aware transaction pool #971 to node operator EVM GW
 - Complete the FindLabs infra migration
   - Switch over data sources for Dune and BigQuery
-  - Cut over
+  - Final cut over
+- Expand the e2e test coverage ([#72](https://github.com/onflow/flow-e2e-tests/issues/72))
+  - Add tests for Rosetta
+- Cadence:
+  - Run backward compatibility suite for latest Cadence fixes
+  - Compiler/VM - Continue re-executing blocks and compare results.

 ---